For many, an RV rental is an opportunity to explore beyond their home state’s borders. But don’t underestimate what the Land of 10,000 Lakes offers!

-On the bucket list of anyone who visits Minnesota, the Boundary Waters Canoe Area is not a destination anyone would want to miss—and if you’re a local who hasn’t seen it yet, you’re certainly missing out!
-It’s known state-wide as the pinnacle of quietness and serenity, as a place for those who want to get away from the hustle-and-bustle of urban or suburban life.
+On the bucket list of anyone who visits Minnesota, the Boundary Waters Canoe Area is not a destination anyone would want to miss.
+If you’re a local who hasn’t seen it yet, you’re certainly missing out!
+It’s known statewide as the pinnacle of quietness and serenity, as a place for those who want to escape the hustle and bustle of urban or suburban life.

 According to the National Forest Service, “The BWCAW is the only large temperate lake-land wilderness in the National Wilderness Preservation System and is renowned for its water-based recreational opportunities.
 The sculpting of the landscape by powerful glaciers over an immense period of time has left behind a variety of landforms and rocks as well as thousands of lakes and streams, interspersed with islands.”

 In addition to its waterways, the Boundary Waters Canoe Area features acres upon acres of forest to explore.
-Because it’s such a sought after vacation destination, you’ll need to pick up a permit before entering, and these are always in high demand.
+Because it’s such a sought-after vacation destination, you’ll need to pick up a permit before entering, and these are always in high demand.

 Voyageurs National Park

-Home to stunning rock formations and acres of lucious lakes, Voyageurs National Park is, according to the National Park Service, “a place of transition between land and aquatic ecosystems, between southern boreal and northern hardwood forests, and between wild and developed areas.”
+Home to stunning rock formations and acres of luscious lakes, Voyageurs National Park is, according to the National Park Service, “a place of transition between land and aquatic ecosystems, between southern boreal and northern hardwood forests, and between wild and developed areas.”

-If you want to get in touch with nature, but aren’t quite sold on the idea of a camping trip without access to the Internet, Voyageurs National Park could very well feature on your trip itinerary.
+If you want to get in touch with nature but aren’t quite sold on the idea of a camping trip without access to the Internet, Voyageurs National Park could very well feature on your trip itinerary.

 The North Shore Scenic Drive

 According to Explore Minnesota, this route spans “From Duluth to Two Harbors on Co.
 Rd.
 61 (old Hwy.
 61), and from Two Harbors to Grand Portage on Hwy.
 61,” totaling 154 miles – and those 154 miles are jam-packed with destinations for all types of vacationers.

 Glacial Lakes State Park

-But flowers aren’t the only attraction Glacial Lakes State Park boasts.
-Swimming, hiking, biking, and boating opportunities can also be found here, and the space also offers spots for some light fishing off of a pier into Signalness Lake.
+But flowers aren’t the only attraction Glacial Lakes State Park boasts; Swimming, hiking, biking, and boating opportunities can also be found here, and the space also offers spots for some light fishing off of a pier into Signalness Lake.

-Fractional Toys: Top-Notch Camper and Motorhome Rentals
+Fractional Toys: Top-Notch Camper & Motorhome Rentals